austinsdevbox/python-json-login/README.md

 A simple Python script to interact with JSON

 # Why did you make this?
 Well, I was doing a Python class assignment at the univ.
 I discovered that using a JSON file would be simple yet efficient to save the data locally.
 To understand JSON and Python's dict type data, I made this script.
-Also, to get used to using Regular Expression :)
+Also, to get used to using Regular Expression :) And to know how to start a repository on Github.
 # Can I use it?
 Of course you can!
 However, don't really use it on your web server... passwords are saved unencrypted... (jk, you should use database to manage data on web server)